 Pinterest has said that they are prioritizing new images as fresh content, so it makes sense that our company is seeing an increase in the number of clients seeking out image creation services.
 It’s so exciting to be taking on more image clients!

 The department is still relatively small.
-It consists of three designers (Kari, Quincy, and Tina), the team analyst (Kimberly), and the rockstar administrative assistant (Amber).
+It consists of three designers (Quincy, Megan and Katie), and the rock star administrative assistant (Amber).

 A Passion for Analytics Data